Backgrounder on Blending of Low-Level Radioactive Waste

 Revised Guidance

-The revised guidance, published in February 2015, addresses concentration averaging for a variety of wastes, including blended waste.
+The revised guidance, published in February 2015 as a draft for public comment, addressed concentration averaging for a variety of wastes, including blended waste.
 In March 2015, the staff published a proposed rule to address disposal of blended waste and other unanalyzed waste streams.
-Both products reflected extensive input from stakeholders.
+During this rulemaking process, the Commission directed the staff to make substantive revisions and republish the rule.